MBDA describe the Meteor BVRAAM missile as;

 Does it fit in the F35B Internal Bomb Bay?

-This has been a subject of much speculation since the reverse B to C to B switch but recent information seems to suggest it will, with some changes to both aircraft and missile.
+This has been a subject of much speculation since the reverse B to C to B switch, but recent information seems to suggest it will, with some changes to both aircraft and missiles.

-A cropped fin concept has been developed by MBDA and a feasibility has concluded there are no significant issues to overcome for F-35B internal carriage, accepting that some minor modifications to the bay will be required.
+A cropped fin design has been developed by MBDA and a feasibility study concluded there were no significant issues to overcome for F-35B internal carriage, accepting that some minor modifications to the bay would be required.

 At a Royal Aeronautical Society’s (RAeS’s) conference in November 2015 called ‘Delivering Capability: A Balance Between Weapon and Platform’, Iain Barker, part of the Defence Science and Technology Laboratory’s (DSTL’s) weapons integration team was reported to have said;